tracyxjy/GCD_HW3/README.md

 -------------
 Learn how to collect data from web, clean data into a tidy data that can be used for later analysis.

-The data is about a study of the Human Activity Recognition Using Smartphone.The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data is about a study of the Human Activity Recognition Using Smartphone.
+The data collected from a waist-mounted Samsung Galaxy S smartphone, recording 30 subjects performing activities of participants' daily living.

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones